 Accounting Technician - Diploma Program

-Accounting technicians take care of financial bookkeeping, handle payroll and maintain accounts payable or accounts receivable activity.
-MTI College has one of the most experienced Sacramento accounting schools and each accounting course offered is designed to prepare students for real-life careers in accounting.
+Campus has one of the most experienced Sacramento accounting schools and each course is designed to prepare students for real-life careers in accounting.

-MTI’s accounting technician program is 36 weeks in length and provides comprehensive training, so students are ready to transition directly into a professional working environment in less than a year.
-Other Sacramento accounting schools can take much longer and create additional expenses for the student.
+The fully online accounting technician program At Campus is 36 weeks and provides comprehensive training to prepare students to transition directly into a professional working environment in less than a year.
+Other Sacramento accounting schools can take much longer and often create additional expenses for the student.